What is cystitis?

 - taking a urinary alkaliser available over the counter from your pharmacy

-- having a warm bath, lying in a warm bed, or applying a hot water bottle or wheat bag on your back or abdomen
+- having a warm bath, lying in a warm bed, or applying a hot water bottle or wheat bag to your back or abdomen

-- taking painkillers such as paracetamol, if you are in pain
+- taking pain-relief medicines, such as paracetamol, if you are in pain

 Can cystitis be prevented?

-Things that may help prevent getting cystitis include:
+Things that may help prevent you from getting cystitis include:

 - drinking lots of water

 - urinating as soon as you feel the need